 Azure Data Lake is a Big Data Solution by Microsoft Azure Data Science.
 It gives you the ability to handle large volumes of data.
-Compared to SQL Databases, Azure Data Lake is able to handle larger volumes of data more easily and efficiently.
-It can also be used to handle Unstructured data.
+Compared to SQL Databases, Azure Data Lake can handle larger volumes of data more quickly and efficiently.
+It can also manage Unstructured data.

 Azure Data Lake consists of 2 different services:

 - Azure Data Lake Store: Azure Data Lake Store is where the data resides.
-It is a fully HDFS complaint file system and runs on its own.
-It is also integrated with Azure Active Directory which helps you to secure your data within Azure Data Lake.
+It is a fully HDFS-compliant file system and runs on its own.
+It can integrate with Azure Active Directory, which helps you secure your data within Azure Data Lake.

-- Azure Data Lake Analytics: Azure Data Lake Analytics simplifies Big Data and is where the data is processed and transformed to create reports and views.
+- Azure Data Lake Analytics: Azure Data Lake Analytics simplifies Big Data.
+It uses the processed data to create reports and views.

 4) Azure Databricks

 Azure Databricks is an Apache Spark-based analytical service by the Microsoft Azure Data Science platform.
 It provides a one-click setup, streamlined workflows, and an interactive workspace that enables collaboration between Data Scientists, Data Engineers, and Business Analysts.

 Azure Databricks is based on Apache Spark.
 It has Spark SQL and Dataframes, a library that allows you to work on your Structured data.
 It also has Machine Learning libraries that enable you to prepare and train Machine Learning Models.